 Like The Beatles in concert

-The tribute band has been entertaining audiences all over the UK and Europe for more than a decade and, through their costumes and use of authentic instruments, they recreate the same energy and atmosphere that the boys from Liverpool generated years ago.

-Like the Beatles will be in concert at the Mediterranean Conference Centre, Valletta on December 8 and 9.
+The concert will be held at the Mediterranean Conference Centre in Valletta on December 8 and 9.

 The event is being organised by Y Events, part of Y Ltd.